eykrevooh/hackNC-Elementary/README.md

 ```
 You can now check your localhost to see if it deployed correctly.

-3. If working on a **cloud9** account follow instructions bewlow to create a new workspace
+3. If working on a **cloud9** account follow instructions below to create a new workspace
     1. Input your project name and description
-    2. Get the git URL by going to your reposistory in BitBucket that you just created
+    2. Get the git URL of your forked reposistory from BitBucket
-    3. Get the SSH URL, it should look something like: git@bitbucket.org:username/example.git
+    3. You should get the SSH URL, it should look something like: git@bitbucket.org:username/repositoryname.git
     4. Now paste the git URL into "Clone from Git URL" field in cloud9
 ``` bash
 source setup.sh